carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 ### Brainmasking

-The first step to the preprocessing workflow is to create an appropriate brainmask from the diffusion data!
+The first step to the preprocessing workflow is to create an appropriate brainmask from the diffusion data along with the coordinate system (the affine)!
 Start, by first importing the necessary modules. and reading the diffusion data!
 We will also grab the anatomical T1w image to use later on, as well as the second inversion from the anatomical acquisition for brainmasking purposes.

 ~~~
 from bids.layout import BIDSLayout